Accelerating non-LTE synthesis and inversions with graph networks: Bypassing the non-LTE problem with graph networks

 where $B_{ij}$ and $B_{ji}$ are the Einstein coefficients for stimulated emission and absorption, respectively, $A_{ji}$ is the Einstein coefficient for spontaneous emission and $\bar J_{ij}$ ($\bar J_{ji}$) is the mean frequency-averaged intensity weighted by the absorption (emission) profile:

 The symbols $\phi_{ij}$ and $\psi_{ij}$ stand for the normalized line absorption and emission profiles, respectively.
 In the complete frequency redistribution (CRD) approximation, $\bar J_{ij} = \bar J_{ji}$ is fulfilled because the line emission and absorption profiles are the same. $I_{\nu \bf \Omega}$ is the specific intensity at frequency $\nu$ and direction $\bf \Omega \rm$.
 The explicit directional dependence in the line profiles account for directional Doppler shifts due to macroscopic velocity fields in the medium.
 The integration has to be carried out for the full $4 \pi$ solid angle subtended by the sphere and for the frequency range of the transition.
+Similar expressions are found for bound-free transitions but with the mean intensity averaged over the photoionization cross-section, $\alpha_{ij}(\nu)$ \citep[see, e.g.][]{rutten03}.

 The specific intensity is governed by the RT equation: